zearp/OptiHack/README.md

 <sub>Should also work on 9020 SFF and MT models without additional modifications other than changing RAID to AHCI in the BIOS.
 You will need to create a usb portmap post-install if you use any internal usb headers (SFF models don't have these) or run into any issues.
 Luckily doing so is [pretty fast and easy](#usb-portmap).
 The 9020m [seems to need](https://github.com/ismethr/9020mHack/) an AppleALC layout-id of 27 and SMBIOS iMac 14,1.</sub>

+## PSA: From the 24th of June the default SMBIOS has been changed.
+This means that when you update you will either have generate new serials and before doing so logout from the iMessage and Facetime apps as well as iCloud itself.
+Or you can of course change the SMBIOS back to iMac15,1 or iMac14,3, if you do so you'll also need edit the plist inside USBPorts.kext to match the new model.
+Please read the [SMBIOS](#smbios) section for more info.
+This change is done so we can install Monterey.

+(Which runs a lot better than Big Sur, not bad for beta 1 hah!)

 ![Screenshot](/images/Monterey.png?raw=true)

 ### Intro

 This is ~~not~~ almost a complete guide.
 Some hackintosh experience is a must, I'm going to assume you have a working macOS (real or in a virtual machine) though I will try to include Windows where possible.
 This guide has been tested with macOS Catalina, Big Sur and Monterey but should work older versions too.
-Please read the [SMBIOS](#smbios) section if you plan to install Monterey.

 For those with some experience the EFI folder itself should be enough to get going.
 But I suggest you read on anyways, there are quite a few differences with other methods to keep the setup as vanilla as possible.
 Many questions will be answered and issues resolved if you read all the sections at least once.